Eta Carinae and the Luminous Blue Variables: Theoretical models for S Dor variability

 {\bf Radiation pressure instability~~} Luminous evolved stars have reduced stability with respect to radiation pressure due to their reduced mass for their luminosity and are thus close to the Eddington limit.
 However massive stars are also rotating.
-The critical velocity is defined as $v_{\rm crit}^2$ $=$ $GM(1-\Gamma)/R$.
+The critical velocity is defined as $v_{\mathrm{crit}}^{2} \, = \, (1 - \Gamma) GM/R$.
 When rotation is included via the $v_{\rm rot}^2$ term in the equation of motion, objects may become unstable when $\Omega$ $=$ $v_{\rm rot}/v_{\rm crit}$ $>$ 1, before arriving at the classical or opacity-modified Eddington limit \cite{Langer97}.
-For example, the projected rotational velocity for AG\,Car in the hot phase, of 190 $\pm$ 30 \kms\ \cite{Groh06} is close to its critical velocity.
+For example, the projected rotational velocity for AG\,Car in the hot phase, of 190 $\pm$ 30 \kms\ \cite{Groh06} is close to its critical velocity, and a similar result was recently found for HR\,Car as well \cite{Groh09b}.
 Thus LBVs are are considered to be in close proximity to both the Eddington and the Omega limits.
-The $\Omega$-limit is really the Eddington limit plus rotation.
-In the following we include the Omega ($\Omega$), Eddington ($\Gamma$), and Eddington-Omega ($\Gamma\Omega$) limits all under the general topic of the ``Eddington limit''.
+In the sense usually intended, the $\Omega$ limit is really the Eddington limit modified by rotation.\footnote {In principle this is a simplification of the real physics, because rotation tends to make the equator cooler than the poles (von Zeipel effect).
+The resulting temperature gradient affects opacity and possible instabilities, potentially making the combination of radiation pressure and rotation synergistic as noted in \cite{LP91,Pel00} as well as section 5 of \cite{Zeth99}} Thus, in the following we include the Omega ($\Omega$) limit under the general topic of the ``Eddington limit''.